 Once again, Brent Huntley has invited photographers to participate in his yearly Top Images from the Photography and Travel Community photograph project.
 It's a year in review project, and photographers are encouraged to choose their top "10(ish)" images, publish them to a website, and submit the link to Brent for inclusion in a photography blogroll.
 You can see the submissions for 2018 and the submissions for 2019.
-I think it's a fun way to review the year in pictures with far away (and near) photography enthusiast and each year I discover interesting photography blogs to add to my RSS reader.
+I think it's a fun way to review the year in pictures with far away (and near) photography enthusiasts, and each year I discover interesting photography blogs to add to my RSS reader.

-Selecting just ten photographs from the thousands, I made each year is always challenging, and a challenge made even more so by the advent of COVID-19.
+Selecting just ten photographs from the thousands I made each year is always challenging, and a challenge made even more so by the advent of COVID-19.
 The office where I worked is located right across the street from Pier 11.
 The office has a break room with an excellent view of Governor's Island, a helicopter pad and the water traffic on the lower Hudson River.
 Up until March 10 of 2020, I rode the very crowded New Jersey Transit and PATH trains to Exchange Place in Jersey City to catch the NY Waterway Ferry to Wall Street.
-I don't normally pay much attention to the news, but I started to hear something about a new highly contagious virus spreading throughout the city.
+I don't usually pay much attention to the news, but I started to hear something about a new, highly contagious virus spreading throughout the city.
 That night, Bhavna suggested that I work from home.

-Everything changed the next day when the New York governor issued "stay at home" executive orders.
-I knew New Jersey's governor would follow that lead and a by the following Monday, all of us were "sheltered in place".
+Everything changed when the New York governor issued "stay at home" executive orders.
+I knew New Jersey's governor would follow that lead and by the following Monday, all of us were "sheltered in place".
 The world had changed.
 Our travel plans were on indefinite hold.
 I cried.
 I had struggled with my health in 2019 so much that I didn't even attend my father's funeral.
 After my last surgery in December 2019, Bhavna and I looked forward to travelling and entertaining.
 The kids would be off to college and university—the kitchen renovation project would be complete.
-I had wanted to host a craft beer tasting parties with my close friends for the longest time.
+I had wanted to host craft beer tasting parties with my close friends for the longest time.
 At the same time, I was dealing with my health challenges, I had stocked the beer fridge with ales from some of the best craft micro-breweries from around the United States.
 I had also started to get into street photography and wanted to do more of that.
 We talked about returning to the finger lakes and visiting my family in Bequia for the first time since 1998.
 I had plans to go out of state for some wildlife photography.

 But that's not how things worked out.